 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Blood and urine tests will be done.
 The person may receive:

-- Activated charcoal so that the poison that remains does not absorb into the stomach and digestive tract
+- Activated charcoal, so that the poison that remains does not get absorbed into the stomach and digestive tract.

 - Airway and breathing support, including oxygen.
 In extreme cases, a tube may be passed through the mouth into the lungs to prevent aspiration.

 - Endoscopy -- camera down the throat to see burns in the esophagus and stomach.

 - Laxatives to move the poison quickly through the body.